caelia/civet/README.md

 output, combined with markup from the Civet template vocabulary, which controls the structure of the output and inserts dynamic content.

 A **template set** consists of a **base template** and one or more **extension templates**.
 The base template determines the document type of the output and its overall structure.
-As of Version 0.1, the base template is the only one that should include content outside of **blocks**.
-Any content outside of blocks in an extension template will be ignored.
+As of Version 0.1, the content of extension templates is restricted to metadata contained in a **head** element, and content contained in one or more **blocks**.
+Any content outside of these structures in an extension template will be ignored.

 Extension templates are used to specialize various aspects of the base template.
 They may also be chained so as to specialize other extension